MPEGGroup/HapticReferenceSoftware/doc/testing.md

 These tests will be automatically performed when a merge is requested.
 The reference machine is a Linux AWS instance handled by InterDigital.
 A merge will not be accepted until all tests are passing.
 Please contact the software coordinator if you encounter any issue.

-## PSNRs
+## Metrics

-PSNRs are automatically computed at the test stage of the CI pipeline.
+PSNRs and bitrates are automatically computed at the test stage of the CI pipeline.
 Data are fetch from the mpeg content website, verified, and processed by python scripts.
 The file to be tested are listed in [test/psnr_2k.json](../test/psnr_2k.json).

-If you want to compute the PSNRs locally, you need to first download the data from [mpeg content](https://mpegfs.int-evry.fr/mpegcontent) : MPEG-I/Part40-HapticSupport (right click on the left menu, Download).
+If you want to compute these metrics locally, you need to first download the data from [mpeg content](https://mpegfs.int-evry.fr/mpegcontent) : MPEG-I/Part40-HapticSupport (right click on the left menu, Download).
 Password is provided by the AHG group chairman.

 Then data integrity must be checked (md5 hash are compared to a reference *list_files.md5*).
 Run this command from the root of the repo :
 ```shell
 python ./scripts/tools/check_data.py --data_dir ~/data --md5 ./test/list_files.md5
 ```

-Finally PSNRs are computed with :
+Finally metrics are computed with :
 ```shell
 pytest ./scripts/test/integration_tests.py --autopad
       --install_dir ~/install/